Bombs kill two, including police officer, at Cairo University

 Thousands of Brotherhood supporters have been detained and killed in mass protests and clashes with police since Mursi was deposed.
 Last week more than 500 were sentenced to death in a mass hearing condemned by rights groups and Western governments.

-The Brotherhood, Egypt's best organised political party until last year, has been banned and driven underground.
+The Brotherhood, Egypt's best organized political party until last year, has been banned and driven underground.

 The movement says it is committed to peaceful activism.
 Senior Brotherhood politician Amr Darrag condemned the violence at Cairo University on his Twitter account and said it showed the failure of the security forces to protect Egyptians.